Impact Makers: Neal Spackman

 MOITIVATIONS

-“I became interested in the food, water, land, and biodiversity nexus when some Guatemalan friends had to abandon their corn farm and move to Guatemala City,” says Michael.
-“I learned that this pattern was unfolding globally—degraded land and water were directly tied to urban poverty, food scarcity, drought, famine, and biodiversity loss.
+“I became interested in the food, water, land, and biodiversity nexus when some Guatemalan friends had to abandon their corn farm and move to Guatemala City,” says Neal.
+“I learned that this pattern was unfolding globally — degraded land and water were directly tied to urban poverty, food scarcity, drought, famine, and biodiversity loss.
 The more I learned, the more determined I became to find solutions, eventually finding my opportunity to work on these issues through the Al Baydha Project in Saudi Arabia.”

 IMPACT